YABIJIONG/FYP/README.md

 - numpy 1.26.2
 - seaborn 0.13.2

 **Note:** The sklearn package was upgraded during the project.
-Accuracy, F1-Score, and Sensitivity were computed using sklearn version 1.3.2, while Specificity was calculated using sklearn version 1.1.3.
+Accuracy, F1-Score, and Sensitivity were computed using sklearn version 1.3.2, while dino with k-means Specificity was calculated using sklearn version 1.1.3.

 ## Setup and Execution